aptech/docs/docs/CR-sqpSolveMT.rst

 ----------------
 .. function:: out = sqpSolveMT(&fct, par1[, ...], [ctl])

     :param &fct: pointer to a procedure that computes the function to be minimized.
 The first input to this procedure must be an instance of structure of type :class:`PV`.
     :type &fct: function pointer

     :param par1: an instance of structure of type :class:`PV`.
 The *par1* instance is passed to the user-provided procedure pointed to by *&fct*.
-        *par1* is constructed using the "pack" functions.
+        *par1* is constructed using the :class:`PVpack` functions.
     :type par1: struct

     :param ...: Optional extra arguments.
 These arguments are passed untouched to the user-provided objective function, by :func:`sqpSolveMT`.
     :type ...: any

     :param ctl: Optional input. instance of an :class:`sqpSolveMTControl` structure.
 Normally an instance is initialized by calling :func:`sqpSolveMTControlCreate` and members of this instance can be set to other values by the user.
 For an instance named *ctl*, the members are:

         .. csv-table::
             :widths: auto

             "ctl.A", "MxK matrix, linear equality constraint coefficients: *ctl.A \* p = ctl.B* where *p* is a vector of the parameters."
             "ctl.B", "Mx1 vector, linear equality constraint constants: *ctl.A \* p = ctl.B* where *p* is a vector of the parameters."
             "ctl.C", "MxK matrix, linear inequality constraint coefficients: *ctl.C * p >= ctl.D* where *p* is a vector of the parameters."